hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 7. A *happy* Gateway!
 If it's in bridge mode or half the tiles are missing (in the GUI), or it's simply not working as expected, just [recover it](../Recovery) to get it to a stock state first.

+## Introduction

+### Why Hack your Gateway

+Devices mentioned above and similar ones are very capable pieces of equipment, each with different features, which may include: 802.11ac, MU-MIMO, ADSL2/VDSL2/eVDSL modem, DECT base station, [FXS](https://en.wikipedia.org/wiki/Foreign_exchange_service_%28telecommunications%29#Foreign_exchange_station) ports, [FXO](https://en.wikipedia.org/wiki/Foreign_exchange_service_%28telecommunications%29#Foreign_exchange_station) port,  4G backup, [SFP](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver) slot, etc. They are known to have a high quality internal PCB and low power consumption, for example the TG799vac Xtream uses about 12 watts with WiFi on (typical router config) and 9 watts with WiFi off (typical bridge mode config).

+There is usually no *generic* firmware available that will *just* give you access to the Gateway as any other device you would purchase.
+Most of Technicolor Gateways run customized firmware implementing ISP-specific integrations and get locked down in functionality to match service requirements.
+This kind of sucks because if you decide to use this device with a different ISP, you are likely to be blocked from doing that, or simply lose some functionality.
+That was the motivation to hack the device and at least re-enable as many features as possible.

+For some other devices, a no-brand firmware exists.
+They appear as "Technicolor" branded and implement "MST" integration, a default third-party remote management platform for ISPs that do not pay for firmware customization.
+On such firmwares no regular configuration options are locked out, but getting root access will still open a wider window of possibilities.

+The default IP address of the Gateway varies by Gateway model, it could be `10.0.0.138`, `192.168.0.1`, `192.168.1.1`, `10.1.1.1` and so on.
+Your best option is to get an IP address by DHCP the first time you connect and see what your default Gateway is.

+!!! tip "Asking about your gateway?"
+    Avoid referring to your device by its commercial product name, refer to your device with its unique board mnemonic identifier `XXXX-X` to avoid any potential ambiguity.

 ## Gaining Root Access

 !!! caution "Make sure your Gateway is offline!"
     The ISP could lock you out of the Gateway by pushing a firmware update or configuration script through a landline, WiFi or SIM card connection, until the Gateway is rooted and remote management disabled.

+Ensure the Gateway does not have a wired or wireless internet connection.
+Gateways with 4G Backup, must also have the SIM removed from under the 25mm x 25mm white plastic sticker on the bottom.
+On the DJA0231, the SIM is under a rubber plug above the green port.

 !!! info
     These instructions have been written for the TG799vac (VANT-F) Gateway.
 So if you are doing this for a different Gateway, be sure to substitute the correct firmware files and change the other options as needed.